Consensys/docs-template/docs/configure/search.md

 ---
+description: Enable search using Algolia.
+sidebar_label: Search
-sidebar_position: 8
+sidebar_position: 2
 ---

-# Enable search bar
+# Configure search

 Docusaurus has official support for [Algolia Search](https://docusaurus.io/docs/search#using-algolia-docsearch) as the primary method of integrating search into docs.